coltonmorris/phpClassifieds/class/README.md

 	$pass =  '@greglayton$$$';
 	$db = 'ataxicde_classifieds';

+justhost password for the unworthy: username: ataxicde
+				    password: @!Whatwouldbegood69

 db_functions is where functions that use the database should be added/editted.

 session is hopefully where all session variables are declared, but I don't think I've stayed true to that standard.